andersonfrailey/statstables/README.md

-# statstables
+# Statstables

-A Python package for making nice tables in Jupyter Notebooks and LaTex
+A Python package for making nice tables in Jupyter Notebooks and LaTex.